ytcs/cdms-ml/README.md

 The repo contains standardized datasets for tasks that build towards developing a fully functional reconstruction pipeline for SuperCDMS detectors.
 (Think of this as CIFAR or MNIST for SuperCDMS.)

-The reconstruction pipeline consists of two main building blocks:
+The reconstruction pipeline envisioned consists of two main building blocks:

 1. NN Event Simulation